cmallwitz/Financials-Extension/README.md

 - `=GETHISTORIC("IBM",90,"2020-12-01","YAHOO")`

 Codes 21 and 90 stand for "last price" and "close" (see below), respectively.
-Only Yahoo ahs historic data available.
+Only Yahoo has historic data available.

 There is a file **examples.ods** there too with usage examples and possible arguments to functions.